Maya Mushroom · Buckhannon, WV

 Fully colonized.
 Ready to fruit.

 We did the hard part.
 The substrate is sterilized, inoculated, and run through with live mycelium.
-You cut a slit, mist it twice a day, and watch fresh mushrooms appear on your counter in about two weeks.
+Make one cut, 4 to 5 inches long, anywhere on the front face, mist it twice a day, and watch fresh mushrooms appear on your counter in about two weeks.

 Item attributesLv.
 1